Review: Montecristo Maravilla (2005)

 Montecristo Maravilla 7.png

-Ok, the end came and went, and while it never got bitter (not even close), there was definitely and increase in spice (not THAT much, but more)…interestingly, there was also an increase in the sweetness coming out of this cigar, and while I could not pinpoint what it was before, it increase enough that I could tell it was a flavor of Honey…a great taste (especially in a milder cigar), but I just wish there was more of it…
+While it never got bitter there is definitely an increase in spice.
+Interestingly, there is also an increase in the sweetness coming out of this cigar and while I could not pinpoint what it was before, it increases enough that I could tell it was a flavor of honey, but I just wish there was more of it.

 Montecristo Maravilla 8.png